till-s/mecatica-usb/doc/DataExchangeProtocol.md

 honor the `bFramedInp` signal).

-So-called high-bandwidth isochronous transfers use multiple packets per microframe need special attention because the USB spec. effectively requires that it is known *in advance* how many packets per microframe are needed for every transfer.
+So-called high-bandwidth isochronous transfers use multiple packets per microframe and need special attention because the USB spec. effectively requires that it is known *in advance* how many packets per microframe are needed for every transfer.

 This means that a pure streaming interface is not possible for isochronous *IN*